 We invite as many teenagers as we can, up to 19 years old.
 These young people get a tremendous psychological boost from the experience as well as the undoubted health benefits.
 They are so appreciative that people from abroad care enough to raise the funds and invite them into their homes.

-Our group in Endon and Stoke have taken 16 and 17 year olds every summer for the last ten years, and this year had a group of 18 year olds, who had a fabulous holiday.
-Older teenagers have also enjoyed holidays in Aberystwyth and Carmarthen and younger teens come to West Pennine and Liverpool.
+Our group in Endon and Stoke have taken 16 to 18 year olds every summer for the last seventeen years.
+Teenagers have also enjoyed holidays in Aberystwyth, Carmarthen, West Pennine, and younger teens now come to Solihull and have a fabulous holiday.

 To see a list of our current groups in the UK and how to contact them, click here.